itsoctotv/how-do-i-develop-with-zephyr-1nce-blueprints/howto.md

 }'
 ```
 Save it, make it executable `chmod +x script.sh` and run it.
 **Keep in mind that the access token expires in 3600 seconds (1 Hour).
-After that you need to rerun the script which will generate a new one.**
+After that you need to generate a new token.**

 ## Looking at the output of the blueprint
 *(todo)*